Common Mortgage Terms You Should Know

 The actual process though can be daunting, especially with all the vocabulary associated with closing the deal.
 If you're thinking of applying for a mortgage or would like to learn more, keep the following list in mind.

-Although it may include every term out there, this dictionary will give you an idea of what you're getting into before you take the leap.
+Although it may not include every term out there, this dictionary will give you an idea of what you're getting into before you take the leap.

 Common Mortgage Terms